gurnec/btcrecover/TUTORIAL.md

 ### GPU acceleration for Bitcoin Core and Litecoin-Qt wallets###

 *btcrecover* includes experimental support for using one or more graphics cards or dedicated accelerator cards to increase search performance with Bitcoin Core and Litecoin-Qt wallets.
-This can offer on the order of *100x* better performance when enabled.
+This can offer on the order of *100x* better performance when enabled and correctly tuned.

 In order to use this feature, you must have a card and drivers which support OpenCL (most AMD and NVIDIA cards and drivers already support OpenCL on Windows), and you must install the required Python libraries as described in the [Windows GPU acceleration](#windows-gpu-acceleration-for-bitcoin-core-or-litecoin-qt) section.
-GPU acceleration should also work on Linux and OS X, however instruction for installing the required Python libraries are not currently included in this tutorial.
+GPU acceleration should also work on Linux and OS X, however instructions for installing the required Python libraries are not currently included in this tutorial.

+Due to its experimental status, it's highly recommended that you run the GPU unit tests before running it with a wallet.
+The command below will run the two relevant tests (or you can leave out the test names to run all of the unit tests if you'd prefer).
+The second test will be skipped and can be ignored if you don't have multiple identical GPUs installed in your system.

+    C:\python27\python test-btcr.py -v Test08KeyDecryption.test_bitcoincore_cl Test08KeyDecryption.test_bitcoincore_cl_sli

-To enable GPU support, add the `--enable-gpu` option to the command line.
+Assuming neither test above fails, GPU support can be enabled by adding the `--enable-gpu` option to the command line.
 There are two other options, `--global-ws` and `--local-ws`, which should also be provided along with specific values to improve the search speed.
 Unfortunately, the specific values for these options can only be determined by trial and error.
 A good starting point is:

     C:\python27\python btcrecover.py --wallet wallet.dat --performance --enable-gpu --global-ws 4096 --local-ws 512